lemieux-lab/pepid/README.md

 ## State of the Art Features

 Experimental deep learning-based features are available for experimentation.
 Future releases will include better supported use of those features.
+Pepid includes a peptide length prediction module that can be enabled by adding extensions.predict\_length in preprocessing and extensions.postprocess\_for\_length in postprocessing.

+## Citing

 See upcoming paper for more details.